Nondiscrimination and Anti-Harassment Policy and Resolution Procedures

 • Contractors, vendors, or other consulting parties contractually obligated to Dartmouth.

-Alumni, visitors, volunteers, or guests of Dartmouth, including prospective Students or Applicants for employment ("Invitees") are protected as Complainants by the prohibitions against harassment and discrimination detailed in this policy to the extent possible.
+Alumni, visitors, volunteers, or guests of Dartmouth, including prospective Students or applicants for employment (collectively, "Invitees") are protected as Complainants by the prohibitions against harassment and discrimination detailed in this policy to the extent possible.
 Invitees cannot be named as Respondents under this Policy.

 IV.
 Free Speech and Academic Integrity